diglactic/laravel-breadcrumbs/README.md

 ## Introduction

-A simple [Laravel](https://laravel.com/)-style way to create breadcrumbs.
+A simple Laravel-style way to create breadcrumbs.

+This project is the official fork of the popular [Laravel Breadcrumbs library by Dave James Miller](https://github.com/davejamesmiller/laravel-breadcrumbs) and wouldn't have been possible without [a bunch of awesome day-one contributors](https://github.com/davejamesmiller/laravel-breadcrumbs/graphs/contributors).
+Thanks, all!

 Table of Contents